baking-bad/tzkt/Mvkt.Api/Swagger/Description.md

 # Get Started

 There are two API services provided for public use:
-- **Free TzKT API** with free anonymous access;
+- **Free MvKT API** with free anonymous access;
-- **TzKT Pro** with paid subscriptions with increased rate limits, off-chain data, extended support and business-level SLA.
+- **MvKT Pro** with paid subscriptions with increased rate limits, off-chain data, extended support and business-level SLA.

 You can find more details about differences between available tiers [here](https://tzkt.io/api).